elliottxp/green-box/index.md

   <h1>green-box</h1>
   <h2>Plan for Kindness</h2>
   <p class="fact">
     Did you know?
 The average person spends around 3 hours a day on their phone and 5 hours indoors, often sitting inactive.
-Let’s add some nice moments to your day.
+Let’s add some differnt moments to your day.
   </p>

   <label for="ideaInput">Submit your idea:</label>